RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 ### overlay(action=add_node_pmids)

 `add_node_pmids` adds PubMed PMID's as node attributes to each node in the knowledge graph.
 This information is obtained from mapping node identifiers to MeSH terms and obtaining which PubMed articles have this MeSH term either labeling in the metadata or has the MeSH term occurring in the abstract of the article.

 This can be applied to an arbitrary knowledge graph as possible edge types are computed dynamically (i.e. not just those created/recognized by the ARA Expander team).

 #### parameters:

 * ##### max_num

-    - **description**: The maximum number of values to return.
+    - The maximum number of values to return.
 Enter 'all' to return everything

     - Acceptable input types: int or string.